leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

         XDEBUG_MODE: ''
       volumes:
         - >-
-          ../../layers/GraphQLAPIForWP/phpunit-plugins/graphql-api-for-wp-testing:/app/wordpress/wp-content/plugins/graphql-api-testing
+          ../../layers/GraphQLAPIForWP/plugins/graphql-api-for-wp:/app/wordpress/wp-content/plugins/graphql-api
         - >-
-          ../../layers/GraphQLAPIForWP/plugins/extension-demo:/app/wordpress/wp-content/plugins/graphql-api-extension-demo
+          ../../layers/API/packages/api-clients:/app/wordpress/wp-content/plugins/graphql-api/vendor/pop-api/api-clients
         - >-
-          ../../layers/GraphQLAPIForWP/plugins/graphql-api-for-wp:/app/wordpress/wp-content/plugins/graphql-api
+          ../../layers/API/packages/api-endpoints-for-wp:/app/wordpress/wp-content/plugins/graphql-api/vendor/pop-api/api-endpoints-for-wp
         - >-
-          ../../layers/API/packages/api-clients:/app/wordpress/wp-content/plugins/graphql-api/vendor/pop-api/api-clients
-env_file:
-  - defaults.env
-  - defaults.local.env
+          ../../layers/API/packages/api-endpoints:/app/wordpress/wp-content/plugins/graphql-api/vendor/pop-api/api-endpoints
 ```

 The noteworthy elements here are the following:

 - The common PHP configuration across all Lando webservers, under `shared/config/php.ini`, is defined once and referenced by all of them
 - XDebug is enabled, but inactive by default; it is executed only when passing environment variable `XDEBUG_TRIGGER=1` (eg: executing bash `$ XDEBUG_TRIGGER=1 vendor/bin/phpunit` )
+- Two files define environment variables, but while `defaults.env` is commited to the repo, `defaults.local.env` is `.gitignore`d, so the latter contains my personal access tokens.
 - The plugin code is mapped to its source code via `services > appserver > overrides > volumes`, so that modifying the code has the change reflected immediately in the webserver.

-- Two files define environment variables, but while `defaults.env` is commited to the repo, `defaults.local.env` is `.gitignore`d, so the latter contains my personal access tokens.
+The last item is extremely important in my case, because [the plugin's code is distributed into a multitude of independent packages](https://graphql-api.com/blog/why-to-support-cms-agnosticism-the-graphql-api-split-to-around-90-packages/) (managed via Composer).
+When running `composer install` to install the plugin, all these packages would be normally copied under the `vendor/` folder, breaking the connection between source code and code deployed to the webserver.
+Thanks to the volume overrides, the source files can be used instead.
+(I used other webservers, including [Local](https://getflywheel.com/design-and-wordpress-resources/toolbox/local-by-flywheel/) and [wp-env](https://www.npmjs.com/package/@wordpress/env), and I believe none of them offers this feature.)

       Talk about `composer reset-db` and others